 The world’s forests are gigantic carbon sinks and to avoid emissions from these sinks, deforestation must be reduced.
 However, there is big difference between chopping down rainforest, which is often not replaced by new forest, and the forests here in Scandinavia.
 For each tree felled in Scandinavia, two new trees are planted, which consume more CO2 in their growth phase than mature trees.
 This means that active forestry helps to bind more CO2 than would be the case were the forest to be allowed to gradually die naturally.
 According to Trefokus, increased forest production would enable us to increase the amount of captured CO2 from around 1.2 billion tons in 2013 to 1.5 billion tons in 60-70 years.

 A number of measures are implemented to ensure that forestry does not reduce a forest’s biodiversity, but instead safeguards all the species that live there.
-Surveying all of the animal and bird species that live in the forest allows us to ensure that biotopes that are home to rare and endangered species are protected.
-Requirements have also been produced that set out how much forest must be managed out of consideration for bird species and at what times of the year they must not be disturbed.
+Among other things, one preserves important habits for rare and endangered species where forestry takes place and requirements have been produced that regulate how much forest must be managed for the sake of bird species, as well as the times of year when they cannot be disturbed.

-Forests cover around 38 per cent of the Norwegian mainland and these areas are home to almost 11 billion trees with a diameter of 5 cm or more.
-Norwegian forest owners have a good, long history of sustainable management.
-In fact, Norwegian forests are growing by around 25 million cubic metres of wood each year, while around 10 million cubic metres of wood are extracted annually.
-Moelven is a major buyer of wood and to ensure that the raw materials we use come from sustainable forestry, we buy certified wood.
+Forests cover around 38 per cent of the Norwegian mainland and these areas are home to almost eleven billion trees with a diameter of 5 cm or more.
+In Sweden, forests cover 70 per cent of the land area.
+Scandinavian forest owners have a good, long history of sustainable management.
+Swedish forest resources have doubled in less than 100 years.
+In fact, Norwegian and Swedish forests are growing by around 25-30 million cubic metres of wood each year.
+Moelven is a major buyer of wood and to ensure that the raw materials we use come from responsible forestry, we buy certified wood.

 In Scandinavian forests, a lot of carbon is stored in the root systems and in the soil, and during felling CO2 emissions from the soil increase for a period of 10-30 years before the new vegetation again ensures the net absorption of CO2.
 After felling, forest owners must ensure that new forest is established within three years.
 This can be done by planting, sowing or natural regeneration due to seeds.
 Mineral soil can be exposed in these areas in order to ensure that the new forest is established faster, grows better and has higher survival rates.
 Preparing the land like this disturbs the soil and can thus result in some carbon loss, but at the same time the new forest will be able to bind CO2 again faster.

 Although the raw materials from forestry are climate-friendly, forestry does produce greenhouse gas emissions.
 The emissions come from sources such as the fuel consumed by forestry machinery and logging lorries that carry the wood from the forest to industrial facilities.
 These emissions are included when calculating the effects of replacing other construction materials with wood.
-The effects can be further increased by substituting fossil fuel with biofuel, and using electric forestry machinery and logging lorries when these become available.
+The effects can be further increased by substituting biofuel for fossil fuel, and using electric forestry machinery and logging lorries when these become available.

 Sources: Skog – en viktig del av klimaløsningen, Skog.no, Regjeringen.no, Trefokus.